kangax/przilla/src/memory-bank/activeContext.md

 ## Current Focus

+- **Mobile Log/Edit Score UI: Immediate UI Update Fix (Apr 19, 2025):**

+  - Fixed a long-standing issue where logging or editing a score on mobile did not always update the UI immediately, despite cache invalidation.
+  - Root cause: `WodListMobile` received `scoresByWodId` as a prop from its parent (`WodViewer`), but there was no mechanism to notify the parent to refetch scores after a log/edit.
+Query invalidation alone was not sufficient due to the prop-drilling pattern.
+  - Solution: Added an `onScoreLogged` prop to `WodListMobile`, passed from `WodViewer`, and wired through to `LogScoreForm`.
+After a successful log/edit, `onScoreLogged` triggers the parent to invalidate and refetch the scores query, ensuring the UI updates immediately.
+This matches the working desktop flow.
+  - All tests in `WodListMobile.test.tsx` now pass, including those for logging, editing, and deleting scores, and for UI updates after these actions.
+  - The mobile log/edit/delete score UI now updates immediately and reliably, matching the desktop experience.

 - **Mobile Score Log/Edit UI Fixes & Test Robustness (Apr 19, 2025):**

   - Fixed a bug where logging or editing a score on mobile did not update the UI, by adding TanStack Query cache invalidation in `LogScoreForm.tsx`.